allenea/PyDatPicture/README.md

 # 1. Overview
 ## Travel Much?
 Use your pictures to figure out where you've been.
-This is a python program written to extract geolocation metadata from the media files (images, videos, and audio) on your computer and process that data into a csv file with time, latitude, and longitude.
+This is a python program written to extract geolocation metadata from the media files (image, video, and audio) on your computer and process that data into a csv (comma-separated) file with time, latitude, and longitude.
 The output can be mapped in GIS or Python.
 When you are traveling this is the best way to map and track your hyper-local movements.
 I originally thought that social media data might provide the most insight, but truth is that is contributes little insight compared to your photos and videos.
+By default, social media strips your photos of geolocation data when you post them.

-This program was written with the intention of having the user program as little as possible.
-The only "code" the user should have to touch is the "main" file and the my_pyDatPicture_mapping.py.
-There the user can change any of the default settings.
+This program was written with the intention of having the user "program" as little as possible.
+The only "code" the user should have to touch is the "main" file and the my_pyDatPicture_mapping.py (if you would like to make your own map).
+In the main.py file, the user can change any of the default settings.
 In most cases that requires removing the #.
 Other cases will require you to add a file name or file path with " " on each side, to the right of the = sign.
 The output is very verbose so you can follow what is going on to identify where things are getting saved or where a problem might be occuring.
 Then the mapping template is for users who which to code their own cartopy maps.
-The goal is to have you download the software and just run it.That's why everything has been taken care of including default templates that map over most of the world.
+The goal is to have you download the software and just run it.
+That's why everything is provided, including default templates that map over most of the world and robust quality control algorithms.

 # 2. Installation

 ## 2.1 Required Software
+- Download the PyDatPicture code from Github (<https://github.com/allenea/PyDatPicture>)
-- EXIFTOOLS (REQUIRED: Phil Harvey: <https://sno.phy.queensu.ca/~phil/exiftool/>)
+- EXIFTOOLS By Phil Harvey (REQUIRED: <https://sno.phy.queensu.ca/~phil/exiftool/>)
 - Python 3 (REQUIRED: I HIGHLY RECOMMEND: Anaconda https://www.anaconda.com/distribution/#download-section)

 	**WITH THE FOLLOWING PYTHON MODULES:**